-These steps are created to help both get past the feelings of laziness but also to help prevent them from happening again.
-If you can get yourself into a better mindset then you will find yourself feeling less lazy less often!
+These steps are created to help both overcoming laziness but also to help prevent them from happening again.
+If you can get yourself into a better mindset then you will find yourself feeling less lazy less often and you can overcome laziness.

 So if you want to stop being as lazy and start getting more done then keep reading and start implementing these tips to beat your laziness.